pankaj-54666/languages/java/junit5-guide/README.md

 }
 ```

-# two options to include test depedency into project
+# two options to include test dependency into project

+# Converting project to multi-project
+(a) Add setting.gradle in root folder
+(b) add new folder and add /src and build.gradle inside that folder
+(c) add entry of that folder in setting.gradle